 Authors can choose the best way to express their work, such as HTML or PDF.
 However, a LNCS-like layout should be provided.
 If your contribution will be in HTML, you can find some available tools in the ESWC19 HTML guideline.

-Please, share your contribution before the deadline through the OpenReview (link available soon) platform.
-The accepted contributions will be published as CEUR-WS proceedings and need to be presented by one of the authors at the workshop.
+Please, share your contribution before the deadline through the OpenReview platform.
+The accepted contributions will be published in the proceedings of the workshop.
+Each accepted paper needs to be presented by one of the authors at the workshop.

 The notification and reviews from our Program Committee will be available.

 Time to have your paper ready for being published.
-All the accepted paper will be published in the KGB proceedings using CEUR-WS.
+All the accepted paper will be published in the KGB proceedings.

 Keynote, papers presentations, demo jam and a lot of discussion.
 Remember!
 If your contribution is accepted, it needs to be presented by one of the authors at the workshop.

-Many of the information showed in this Web Page come from the KGB2019 RDF Graph.
+Most of the information showed on this website comes from the KGB2019 RDF Graph.
 For generating it, we use the RML suite (YARRRML parser and RML-Mapper) and for querying it, we use the Comunica Framework.